 QR Codes on smart packaging and product labels serve as a terrific arena to increase sales.

-By placing QR Codes on products, they can become an integral part of the product.
+By placing QR Codes on labels, they can become an integral part of the product.
 Or, in other words, an upbeat marketing strategy to increase sales and engage customers.

 Customers in this era want to know what goes inside their products, and demand for transparency is more than ever.
 Thus, the more information a brand provides, the customer will purchase the product with more conviction, and the faster the decision will be made.

 For instance, let’s say, add a QR Code on wheatgrass formula to instruct the customer about the product usage, best practices, and directions to use.
 This information will not only be useful but will also encourage the customer to spread the word and push them for repurchase.

 Once you integrate your account with Zapier, you can set certain triggers upon scanning the QR Code on the product package.

 Zapier automatically sends out predefined messages to the customer as soon as scanning the product as set by the owner.

 By implementing these practices, QR Codes indirectly and directly increases the interaction level between the brand and the customer and seamlessly connects with each other.